bison--/draw-o-matic/README.md

 then just run:
 >    python startGlitch.py if=someimagetoglitch.jpg of=fancy_glitch.jpg

-you can configure the glitch-loevel:
+you can configure the glitch-level:
 >    python startGlitch.py if=someimagetoglitch.jpg of=fancy_glitch.jpg glitchLevel=10

 **WARNING** It will overwrite the image with the same name as the of= parameter says!